Septic Tanks - Fibreglass Versus Plastic - Problems With Plastic Septic Tanks

 Fibreglass Versus Plastic Septic Tank Construction - Quality Issues

 Fibreglass does not bend.
-The big problem with many plastic septic tanks is that they are not strong enough and if the groundwater is higher than the base when they are emptied, they distort and are no longer fit for the purpose.
+The big problem with many plastic tanks is that they are not strong enough and if the groundwater is higher than the base when they are emptied, they distort and are no longer fit for the purpose.
 Some distort even when full, as groundwater pressures can be immense.
 As they bend, always inwards, the volume is drastically reduced, making them too small to work properly.
 Lids no longer fit.
-Drain connections snap off. drain spigots bend downwards, ruining the gradient of the drains and causing the system to 'back-up'.
+Drain connections snap off, drain spigots bend downwards, ruining the gradient of the drains and causing the system to 'back-up'.
 Internal baffle walls can become detached, allowing both chambers to flood into each other.
 The settlement is destroyed and the soakaway is soon ruined.
 Opposite is a photo of the distortion possible when poor quality plastic systems are installed in wet ground conditions.
-The septic tanks pictured on the right all had to be removed after installation as they were not strong enough to withstand the pressures of groundwater.
+The septic tanks pictured on the right all had to be removed after installation, as they were not strong enough to withstand the pressures of groundwater.
 There were 50 scrap septic tanks in this yard.

-We are now horrified to see MDPE (medium density polyethylene) used for construction instead of HDPE (high density polyethylene).
+We are now horrified to see MDPE (medium density polyethylene) used for tank construction instead of HDPE (high density polyethylene).
 MDPE was never intended to be used for underground installations, but they are cheap to buy.

 They may be cheap, but the problem is really summed up in a quote from John Ruskin (1819 - 1900):